kihyvari/bootcamp-demo/README.md

-# Hieno bootcamp-demo #
+# Neat bootcamp-demo #

-Dokumentointi on työn alla
+Documentation is a work in progress

 ## Requirements
     * Node 12
-    * Visual Studio Code